Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

-Finally, we consider extent to which incentive levels affect exerted cognitive effort, and how it, in turn, affects behavior.
-In line with recent models of sequential reasoning in games \citep{AlaouiPenta2016REStud,Goncalves2022WP}, we conjecture that increasing a player's incentive level induces them to exert greater cognitive effort and ultimately resulting in better choices.
-To operationalize testing of this mechanism, we follow existing literature and proxy cognitive effort through response times \citep[see e.g.][]{Alos-FerrerBuckenmaier2021EE,FrydmanNunnari2023WP}.
-Our last hypothesis is then:
+Finally, we consider whether higher incentives induce greater cognitive effort and whether such effort is associated with better decisions.
+In line with recent models of sequential reasoning in games \citep{AlaouiPenta2016REStud,AlaouiPentaJPE2022,Goncalves2022WP}, we conjecture that increasing a player's incentive level induces greater cognitive effort and may, in turn, result in better choices.
+Although greater effort need not always translate into longer deliberation, as it may instead take the form of more focused thinking, we follow existing literature in treating response time as an informative, even if imperfect, proxy for cognitive effort --- see \citet{GillProwse2022EJ} and references therein.
+Our final hypothesis is:

 \begin{hypothesis}[Response Time] (a) Response time increases in one's own incentive level and (b) expected payoff increases with response time. \end{hypothesis}